How to Become a Machine Learning Engineer – A Complete Career Guide

 Artificial intelligence and machine learning have only begun to be widely used in the last 10 to 20 years.
 The recognition of what machine learning can provide in business is still spreading.
 Machine learning job growth is expected to be among the most rapid in any industry for the foreseeable future, so prospects are very bright.

-ML engineering is not an entry-level career option.
-It takes years of experience in data science and software engineering, as well as an advanced college degree, to become a machine learning engineer.
 This guide provides an overview of the machine learning engineer role and lists the steps required to begin and maximize career success.
 Included is a detailed list of job responsibilities, background, education, and experience required to be successful professionals, as well as salary information, and the future outlook for the ML engineering job market.

 What is a Machine Learning Engineer?